quacksouls/bitburner/doc/guide/program.md

 ## Reputation

 Each faction and company offers various types of work.
-Faction work is divided into three categories: hacking contracts, field work, and security work.
+Faction work is divided into three categories:

+1. Hacking contracts
+1. Field work
+1. Security work

 Note that some factions offer all or a combination of these three types of work.
-Company work is divided into five categories: business job, software job, IT job, security job, or miscellaneous job.
+Company work is divided into five categories:

+1. Business job
+1. Software job
+1. IT job
+1. Security job
+1. Miscellaneous job

 A miscellaneous job is part-time work, a position either as a waiter or general employee.
 Some companies offer one or a combination of these types of work.

 The above image shows the rate at which you are earning reputation within CyberSec.
 Reputation can be earned within a faction as well as within a company.